-Understand business continuity in Azure Database for MySQL
+Understand business continuity in Azure Database for MariaDB

 Features that you can use to provide business continuity

-Azure Database for MySQL provides business continuity features that include automated backups and the ability for users to initiate geo-restore.
+Azure Database for MariaDB provides business continuity features that include automated backups and the ability for users to initiate geo-restore.
 Each has different characteristics for Estimated Recovery Time (ERT) and potential data loss.
-Estimated Recovery Time (ERT) is estimated duration for the database to be fully functional after a restore/failover request.
 Once you understand these options, you can choose among them, and use them together for different scenarios.
 As you develop your business continuity plan, you need to understand the maximum acceptable time before the application fully recovers after the disruptive event - this is your Recovery Time Objective (RTO).
 You also need to understand the maximum amount of recent data updates (time interval) the application can tolerate losing when recovering after the disruptive event - this is your Recovery Point Objective (RPO).

 The following table compares the ERT and RPO for the available features: